 Patty Zarkower asks that before you contribute items to the Food Bank, please check that they have an expiration date or “use by” date that has not expired.
 Thank you!

-Green Sanctuary Updates
+Green Sanctuary Happenings

 Hurrah for the Buildings and Ground Committee!!
 Stop around the back of the building to check out our Pollinator Garden coming into full bloom!